 Already, the lives of many children have improved immeasurably as a result of the intervention and physiotherapy treatment received at ASFA Physiotherapy since 2014.
-With a properly staffed, dedicated facility this number can increase and can help participants become more active and skilled members of their family and broader community.
+With a properly staffed, dedicated facility scaled to capacity, this number can increase and help patients become more active and skilled members of their family and broader community.
 Negative stereotypes of people with disability are changing in Rwanda.
-We want to work with the inspiring local team to help deliver this essentail project and replicate the model in other areas of Rwanda.
+We want to work with our inspiring local team to help deliver this life-changing project and then hopefully replicate the model in other areas of Rwanda.

 This centre is life-changing for not only the disabled children but their families and the whole community too.
 If you would like to make a donation to finish the last stage of interior work and then help scale this specialist centre to capacity then please kindly donate here.
 If you would like more information, please do contact us.

 ASFA Physio March 2020

 Charlotte learning to walk with her new crutches

 Parent teaching session

 Hydraulic hospital beds